theochem/horton/doc/download_and_install_mac.rst

 Runtime Configuration
 ---------------------

-We need to set some environment variables to use Horton.
+You need to set some environment variables to use Horton.
 Add the following to ``~/.bash_profile`` if it exists, otherwise add them to ``~/.profile``::

     export PATH=${HOME}/Library/Python/2.7/bin:${PATH}